 motion sensor detector

-What to do after a burglary at your Portugal vacation home?
+What to do After a Burglary at Your Portugal Holiday Home?

 So, if your holiday home in Portugal does get burglarised, you can follow the same process as in most countries but with some added tips regarding key specifics about each area.
 This is like how you do: